We've been featured in:

 • You won’t have to pay your solicitor for the work they have done on your case if it is unsuccessful.

-If your claim is successful, you will owe your solicitor a small success fee which is deducted from your compensation.
-This fee is capped by The Conditional Fee Agreements Order 2013, so you cannot be overcharged.
+If your claim is successful, you will owe your solicitor a small success fee, which is deducted from your compensation.
+The percentage for this fee is capped by The Conditional Fee Agreements Order 2013, so you cannot be overcharged for your solicitor’s work.

 Speak to one of our expert advisors about working with a solicitor to help you pursue personal injury compensation.
 To get in touch with them, you can: